🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Layout Design and Optimization |

-Learn methods for optimizing placement, routing, and geometric structures in IC layouts to ensure performance, reliability, and manufacturability. |
+Placement, routing, and geometric optimization techniques to ensure performance, reliability, and manufacturability (DFM). |

 🧩 Chapter 5